Kentucky shows promise in loss to Kansas, which is good news for John Calipari

 Meanwhile, Michigan State is relying too much on one player

 Four of men’s college basketball’s biggest brands were back under one roof Tuesday night for one of the sport’s signature early-season events.
-Here are three takeaways from the Champions Classic doubleheader:
+Here are four takeaways from the Champions Classic doubleheader:

 One of Kentucky’s three ballyhooed freshmen missed 11 of 12 shots he attempted.
 Another shot 0-for-6 and tallied more turnovers than points.
 The third was one of the Wildcats’ three 7-footers who sat out due to injury or eligibility concerns.